davidagudeloo/Medical-Image-Tamper-Detection/README.md

 This project aims to detect tampered medical images (deepfakes) using Machine Learning techniques, with a special focus on CT (Computed Tomography) scans.
 The dataset used is **"Deepfakes: Medical Image Tamper Detection (CT-GAN)"**, which contains altered and original medical images, essential for preserving diagnostic integrity in healthcare environments.

-📄 This first phase includes a PDF document containing:
+📄 First phase includes a PDF document containing:
 - Theoretical framework.
 - State of the art with a review of specialized literature.

-> ⚠️ **Note**: Code development and models will be included in the upcoming project phases.
+⚙️ In the second phase, experiments related to the detection of manipulated medical images were conducted, which are located in the /Codigos folder in notebooks 01 to 05.
+The procedures and results were documented in the written report in PDF format.

+> ⚠️ **Note**: To reproduce notebooks 01 and 02, it is necessary to have the folder containing the CT scans.
+Therefore, these notebooks cannot be reproduced unless the missing files are added.

 ---